Lulani Faucets Review & Rating Updated: July 7, 2025

 The Collections

-Lulani roducts are organized in twenty collections that may include several faucets along with accessories such as towel bars and robe hooks.
+Lulani products are organized in twenty collections that may include several faucets along with accessories such as towel bars and robe hooks.
 The collections do not include shower components or tub fillers, neither of which are sold at present by Lulani.

 A couple of the collections seemed forced.
-The Bora Bora collection, for example, includes bathroom faucets with with gentle curves and flowing lines paired with a spring-style pre-rinse kitchen faucet with no design similarity and supplied by a entirely different manufacturer.
+The Bora Bora collection, for example, includes bathroom faucets with gentle curves and flowing lines paired with a spring-style pre-rinse kitchen faucet with no design similarity and supplied by a different manufacturer.

 Faucet Construction